AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/edit-transfer.md

 # Edit a transfer

-You can edit saved transfers by adding or removing AF elements and/or PI points.
+You can edit saved transfer settings and add or remove AF elements and/or PI points with Edit Mode.

-**Note:** Your transfer settings affect if streams and data get replicated or deleted from cloud storage after you have removed elements or explicit PI points from your transfer.
+**Note:** Your transfer settings affect whether streams and data get replicated or deleted from cloud storage after you have removed elements or explicit PI points from your transfer.
 See [Name the transfer and set data privacy settings](xref:transfer-data) for details.

 <!-- VTT: Add note about how the Opt-in setting (Transfer Settings window) affects streams/assets being deleted from cloud storage or replicated, depnding on the client's preference/option selection.-->